Kehlsteinhaus: Today

-Today the building is owned by a charitable trust, and operates as a restaurant offering indoor dining and an outdoor beer garden.
+The building now is owned by a charitable trust and operates as a restaurant, offering indoor dining and an outdoor beer garden.
 It is a popular tourist attraction due to its historical significance.
 The road has been closed to private vehicles since 1952 because it is too narrow for two-way travel.
 The house can be reached on foot (in two hours) from Obersalzberg, or by bus from the Documentation Centre.
-The Documentation Centre directs visitors to the coach station where tickets are purchased.
+The Documentation Centre directs visitors to the coach station, where tickets are purchased.
 The bus ticket serves as an entry ticket, as it permits the holder entry to the building's elevator.
 The buses are specially modified to ascend the steep road leading to the peak.
-In 2023 the shuttle busses were converted to fully electric.
+In 2023, the shuttle buses were converted to fully electric.
 The Kehlsteinhaus interior offers little information about its past.
-Photos displayed and described along the wall of the sun terrace document the pre-construction location and later history.
+Photos displayed and described along the wall of the sun terrace document the preconstruction location and later history.

 Informal tours of the Kehlsteinhaus can be booked through the website.
-Due to concern about neo-Nazis and post-war Nazi sympathisers, no external guides are permitted to conduct tours.
+Due to concern about neo-Nazis and postwar Nazi sympathisers, no external guides are permitted to conduct tours.

-The lower rooms are not part of the restaurant but can be visited with a guide.
+The lower rooms are not part of the restaurant, but can be visited with a guide.
 They offer views of the building's past through plate-glass windows.
 Graffiti left by Allied troops is still clearly visible in the surrounding woodwork.
 The red Italian marble fireplace remains damaged by Allied souvenir hunters, though this was later halted by signage posted that the building was U.S. government property, and damage to it was cause for disciplinary action.
 Hitler's small study is now a storeroom for the cafeteria.

 A trail leads above the Kehlsteinhaus towards the Mannlgrat ridge reaching from the Kehlstein to the summit of the Hoher Göll.
 The route, which is served by a Klettersteig, is regarded as the easiest to the top.